-It is also important to note that this measurement of concentration most likely is an understatement since we cannot rule out that some of the largest addresses are controlled by the same entity.
-In particular, in the above calculations, we do not assign the ownership of early bitcoins, which are held in about 20,000 addresses, to one person (Satoshi Nakamoto) but consider them as belonging to 20,000 different individuals.
+Finally, we want to again emphasize that our measurement of concentration is a lower bound, since we cannot rule out that some of the largest addresses are controlled by the same entity.
+In addition, we do not assign the ownership of the earliest bitcoins, which are held in about 20,000 addresses, to one person (Satoshi Nakamoto).
+Instead, in the above calculations, we treat them as if they belong to 20,000 different individuals.
+The reason for this choice is that it is still not known what the identity of Satoshi Nakamoto is or whether it is a collection of different individuals.